cashubtc/nuts/cashu-nuts-hardening-plan.md

 4. **Scoped break:** **keyset version `02` (BLS v3) only.** Legacy keysets keep current bearer semantics until migrated by swap into v3.
 5. **Token UX preserved:** Alice can still send tokens to Carol as a bearer package; the package must carry enough key material for Carol to later produce spend signatures (`secret_private`).
 6. **Incremental reviewability:** land normative text in small steps.
+7. **Minimal, not maximal, spec surface (the coal):** solve the security gap with **as few lines of normative change as possible**.
+Prefer one shared rule over rewrites in every NUT; delete conflicting text rather than leave dual paths; avoid new abstractions, endpoints, or field names when an existing one can be reused or retargeted; no essay-length motivation in normative NUTs.
+Every step should ask: *can this be a pointer + a MUST, or does it need a new section?*

 ### Non-goals (this plan)